practicalli/clojure/data-structures/pretty-printing.md

  :credit-score :aa}
 ```

-Clojure aware editors can also have an alighn option when formatting hash-maps, making the results easier to read
+Clojure aware editors can also have an align option when formatting hash-maps, making the results easier to read

 ```clojure
 {:account-id   232443344,